baobabKoodaa/blog/README.md

 Hi, I'm Baobab.
 I didn't start this from scratch.
 - I started building on top of [Greg Lobinski's](https://github.com/greglobinski) excellent [hero-blog-starter](https://github.com/greglobinski/gatsby-starter-hero-blog/)
-- Contributions to pagination from [Joan Mira](https://github.com/gazpachu) and infinite scroll from [react-simple-infinite-scroll](https://github.com/jaredpalmer/react-simple-infinite-scroll))
+- For infinite scroll and pagination I used some code from [Joan Mira](https://github.com/gazpachu) and [react-simple-infinite-scroll](https://github.com/jaredpalmer/react-simple-infinite-scroll)
 - Photos are mostly from [Unsplash](https://www.unsplash.com/), hover over to see photographer attribution.
 - Icons are mostly from [FontAwesome](https://origin.fontawesome.com/).